Atticus29/dataJitsu/bugs.md

 # Known issues
-- [ ] Collection creation still seems to be creating two objects
 - [ ] Custom move (choke) is sometimes being added to the candidate list and sometimes not; not clear yet why
   - [ ] Reproducible in cypress test; can't reproduce the effect manually
 - [ ] Matches being added to the db are incomplete (I erased from videoannotatortest db).
 Look into this after you resolve table issues.
   - [ ] There is no id (when... not when I make from scratch, even when I disapprove all custom things)
 - [ ] Stripe is broken; also, write a test for this?
 Related:
    - [ ] Brand new users are automatically appear subscribed, but don't have subscription or customer ids on firebase
+- [ ] Stripe webhooks don't work correctly?
 - [ ] Reputation Points displaying +10 to whatever firebase value has it at? (at least for brand new users?)
 - [ ] Running the tests at least creates extra delete buttons in the main table
 - [ ] Size of video frame grows as annotation count grows (and fills more space)